Mercutio3/mini-chat-server/README.md

     # /msg [target username] [message] - Server will forward a private message to the specfied target client.
 It will not work if either of the arguments are NULL, or if the target username does not exist.
 Clients receiving a private message will be notified of who the sender is.

-A log file "chatLog.log" will be created in the root directory.
+A log file "chatLog.log" (or "server.log" for the C++ server) will be created in the root directory.
 The following things will be logged here:

     1. Broadcast chat messages
     2. Private chat messages (denoted as "sender -> receiver: ")